Where Are All the Statues?

 And no religion, too

-It’s a song to sing as the candles are put out, the statues destroyed, the icons burned, and a woman trying to find a path to repentance is left sitting alone in a bare-walled Church, with no religion, too.
+It’s a song to sing as the candles are put out, the statues destroyed, the icons burned, and a woman trying to find a path to repentance or salvation is left sitting alone in a bare-walled Church, with no religion, too.

 Iconoclasm has a long, nasty history.
 There are examples we consider righteous (and we always cite them when we want to do a bit of smashing on our own).
 But there’s a darker instinct, where we smash the very things that could save us.
 It is the madness of ideology, often driven by shame and envy.